wbthomason-robotics/planet/README.md

 This code is designed to be easy (relative to other research code) to install and use.
 To get it running, follow these steps:

-1. Install the following dependencies:
+1. Install the following dependencies (except those marked as submodules, which are included only for completeness):
   - [`meson`](https://mesonbuild.com/)
   - [`luajit`](https://luajit.org/)
   - A reasonable C++17 compiler (this was built using Clang++ 8.0.1)